Research at Busuu

 Language learning via an app is a relatively new development; in order to give our learners confidence that Busuu is the right method for learning a language, we commissioned our own independent research into the efficacy of Busuu for learning a language and for developing spoken fluency.

 We regularly work with world-renowned researchers at institutions such as the UK’s Open University, to help advance academic understanding in fields such as second language acquisition, mobile language learning and social approaches to language learning.

 Research-informed course design

-busuu commissioned independent researchers at City University New York, using a recognised methodology and standardised tests, to investigate the efficacy of busuu for learning a language.
-Results from a sample of busuu students who studied Spanish for 8 weeks using just busuu, indicated that just 22 hours on busuu was equivalent to studying a semester at college, and that learners could measurably improve their speaking skills as well as reading and listening comprehension.
-To date, busuu remains the only language learning app to have demonstrated an improvement in learners’ speaking skills from app-based study.
+Busuu commissioned independent researchers at Queens College, CUNY using a recognised methodology and standardised tests, to investigate the efficacy of Busuu for learning a language.
+Results from a sample of Busuu students who studied Spanish for 8 weeks using just Busuu, indicated that just 22 hours on Busuu was equivalent to studying a semester at college, and that learners could measurably improve their speaking skills as well as reading and listening comprehension.
+To date, Busuu remains the only language learning app to have demonstrated an improvement in learners’ speaking skills from app-based study.